Guide

 The new ownership transfer API (June 2026)

-Google is launching a new Calendar API endpoint that allows programmatic ownership transfers.
-According to the March 2026 blog post, the API will:
+Google is launching a Calendar API endpoint in June 2026 that enables programmatic ownership transfers for secondary calendars.
+This endpoint eliminates the manual Admin console workflow that currently requires 4 steps per transfer.
+According to the March 2026 blog post, the API will support the following capabilities:

 Until the API launches, use the Google Workspace Admin console to transfer calendars manually: Admin console > Apps > Google Workspace > Calendar > Data transfer.